qlambert-pro/ModelicaSpecification/RationaleMCP/0027/HindleyMilner.md

 The following rules describe the unit meta-expression of a given Modelica expression, where it makes sense.
 They also provide the constraints that arise from different Modelica constructs.

-When it is specified that _`u1` must be equivalent to `u2`_, the corresponding constraint should be collected.
+When it is specified below that _`u1` must be equivalent to `u2`_, it means two things:
+- The corresponding constraint shall be collected.
+- It is a deprecated semantics to not collect the constraint.

 In this section, the unit meta-expression of expression `e` is called `e.unit` and conditions of conditional constraints are highlighted with [].

 ### Variables
 If `var` has a declared `unit`-attribute, `var.unit` must be equivalent to it.
+(This rule would not require deprecated semantics, as it cannot introduce unit inconsistency by itself.)

 `var.unit` must be equivalent to the unit of the following attributes if present:
  * `start`